EastEnders: 2000s

 On 21 September 2004, Berridge quit as executive producer of EastEnders following continued criticism of the show.
-Kathleen Hutchison was swiftly appointed as the Executive Producer of EastEnders, and was tasked with quickly turning the fortunes of the soap.
-During her time at the soap Hutchison axed multiple characters, and reportedly ordered the rewriting of numerous scripts.
+Kathleen Hutchison was swiftly appointed in her place, and was tasked with quickly turning the fortunes of the soap.
+During her time at the soap Hutchison axed multiple characters and reportedly ordered the rewriting of numerous scripts.
 Newspapers reported on employee dissatisfaction with Hutchison's tenure at EastEnders.
-In January 2005, Hutchison left the soap and John Yorke (who by this time, was the BBC Controller of Continuing Drama Series) took total control of the show himself and became acting Executive Producer for a short period, before appointing Kate Harwood to the role.
+In January 2005, Hutchison left the soap and John Yorke (who by this time, was the BBC controller of continuing drama series) took total control of the show himself and became acting executive producer for a short period, before appointing Kate Harwood to the role.
 Harwood stayed at EastEnders for 20 months before being promoted by the BBC.
 The highly anticipated return of Ross Kemp as Grant Mitchell in October 2005 proved to be a sudden major ratings success, with the first two episodes consolidating to ratings of 13.21 to 13.34 million viewers."Kemp's EastEnders return extended", BBC.
 URL last accessed on 24 February 2007.
 On Friday 11 November 2005, EastEnders was the first British drama to feature a two-minute silence.
 This episode later went on to win British Soap Award for "Best Single Episode".
-In October 2006, Diederick Santer took over as Executive Producer of EastEnders.
-He introduced several characters to the show, including ethnic minority and homosexual characters to make the show 'feel more 21st Century'.
+In October 2006, Diederick Santer took over as executive producer.
+He introduced several characters to the show, including ethnic minority and homosexual characters to make the show "feel more 21st century".
 Santer also reintroduced past and popular characters to the programme.

 On 2 March 2007, BBC signed a deal with Google to put videos on YouTube.
 A behind the scenes video of EastEnders, hosted by Matt Di Angelo, who played Deano Wicks on the show, was put on the site the same day, and was followed by another on 6 March 2007.
 In April 2007, EastEnders became available to view on mobile phones, via 3G technology, for 3, Vodafone and Orange customers.
 On 21 April 2007, the BBC launched a new advertising campaign using the slogan "There's more to EastEnders".
 The first television advert showed Dot Branning with a refugee baby, Tomas, whom she took in under the pretence of being her grandson.
 The second and third featured Stacey Slater and Dawn Swann, respectively."Eastenders – Rob and Dawn", YouTube.
 Retrieved 29 April 2007.
 There have also been adverts in magazines and on radio.

 In 2009, producers introduced a limit on the number of speaking parts in each episode due to budget cuts, with an average of 16 characters per episode.
 The decision was criticised by Martin McGrath of Equity, who said: "Trying to produce quality TV on the cheap is doomed to fail."
 The BBC responded by saying they had been working that way for some time and it had not affected the quality of the show.